High resolution deep imaging of a bright radio quiet QSO at z~3: Abstract

 \section{Abstract}

-We have obtained deep {\it$Ks$}-band images centered on QSO UM402 ($z_{em}=2.856$) using IRCS camera and AO36 system at the Cassegrain focus of Subaru Telescope.
-A faint nearby galaxy ($m_{k}=21.91\pm 0.26\,\,$ in the Vega system) that lies $\sim 2\secpoint 4$ north of the QSO sightline has been clearly resolved by this high resolution imaging.
-The non-detection of this object by the previous deep R-band observation indicates that it has a red color $(R-K)_{Vega} >3.3$.
-This galaxy has irregular morphology with two close components (separation $\sim 0\secpoint 3$).
-Given the small impact parameter ($b=19.6\,\,{\rm kpc}$, at $z_{lls}=2.531$), it might be a candidate galaxy giving rise to the Lyman Limit system absorption at $z_{abs}=2.531$ seen in the QSO spectrum.
-Careful subtraction of the PSF from the QSO image revealed the QSO host galaxy.
-We modelled in detail the host galaxy properties using the 2-D decomposition algorithm GALFIT, and found that QSO UM402 is hosted by a giant elliptical of $m_{k}=20.17\pm 0.07$, S$\acute{e}$rsic index $n=5.94\pm 0.70$ and of a scalelength $\sim 4\,\,{\rm Kpc}$, as bright as other resolved hosts of radio-loud QSOs (RLQ) at similar redshift, although UM402 itself is radio quiet (RQQ).
-Meanwhile, this QSO falls within the scale relation on the black hole mass vs. host luminosity of the local and other high-z samples, showing no significant excess of $M_{BH}/logL_{V}$ ratio at $z\sim 3$.
+{We have obtained deep ${\it J \& Ks}$-band images centered on a bright radio quiet QSO UM402 ($z_{em}=2.856$) using IRCS camera and AO systems on Subaru Telescope, as well as retrieved WFC3/F140W archive images.
+A faint galaxy ($m_{k}=23.32\pm 0.05\,\,$ in the Vega system) that lies $\sim 2\secpoint 4$ north of the QSO sightline has been clearly resolved in all three deep high resolution datasets, and appears as an irregular galaxy with two close components in the ${\it Ks}$-band images (separation $\sim 0\secpoint 3$).
+Given the small impact parameter ($b=19.6\,\,{\rm kpc}$, at $z_{lls}=2.531$), as well as the red color of $(J-Ks)_{vega}\sim 1.6$, it might be a candidate galaxy giving rise to the Lyman Limit system absorption at $z_{abs}=2.531$ seen in the QSO spectrum.
+After carefully subtracting the PSF from the QSO images, the host galaxy of this bright radio quiet QSO at $z\sim 3$ was marginally revealled.
+We placed a low limit of the host component of $m_{k}\sim 23.3$ according to our analyses. \keywords{galaxies: active--galaxies: high redshift--quasars: general--instrumentation: adaptive optics } }